varshithchilagani/Music-store-data-analysis/docs/data_cleaning_notes.md

-# Data Cleaning Notes
+# Data Cleaning & Preparation Notes

-This document outlines the small but necessary data transformations performed to make the raw dataset compatible with AWS RDS (PostgreSQL).
+This document explains the adjustments made to some dataset files to ensure they were compatible with AWS RDS (PostgreSQL).
+These changes were necessary for smooth data ingestion and did not affect the meaning or structure of the data.

 ---

-## 🧾 Issues Encountered

-### 1. Timestamp Format in `employee.csv` and `invoice.csv`
+## 1. Date Format Correction

+- **Affected Files**: `employee.csv`, `invoice.csv`
-- **Issue**: `HireDate` and `InvoiceDate` columns had the format `YYYY-MM-DD 00:00:00`, which worked locally but caused format errors in AWS PostgreSQL.
+- **Issue**: Date fields included time components (e.g., `YYYY-MM-DD 00:00:00`), which caused errors in PostgreSQL.
-- **Solution**: Reformatted the date to `YYYY-MM-DD` using Excel before uploading.
+- **Fix Applied**: Converted all date values to `YYYY-MM-DD` format to match PostgreSQL’s `DATE` data type requirement.

 ---

-### 2. Float-to-Integer Mismatch

-- **Issue**: Some columns expected integers (like IDs), but had float values like `9.0`, which PostgreSQL rejected.
-- **Solution**: Cast float-like values to integers using spreadsheet tools before importing.
+## 2. Integer Format Adjustment

+- **Affected Files**: `invoice_line.csv` and others
+- **Issue**: Some numeric values meant to be integers (e.g., `9.0`) were stored with decimal points.
+- **Fix Applied**: Converted these values to plain integers (e.g., `9.0` → `9`) for compatibility with PostgreSQL’s `INTEGER` type.

 ---

-### 3. Encoding Differences

-- **Observation**: AWS PostgreSQL can be stricter about special characters or delimiters.
-- **Preventive Step**: All CSVs were saved in UTF-8 encoding and delimiter issues were double-checked.
+## 3. Column Consistency Check

+- **Action Taken**: Verified column names and data types across all CSVs to ensure they matched the SQL schema used in the AWS RDS database.

 ---

-## ✅ Outcome
+## Note

-All tables were successfully ingested into AWS RDS after these changes.
-No schema changes were made — only minor format adjustments.
-These are typical data engineering challenges and were documented for transparency.
+- Original raw files are in the `dataset/` folder.
+- Cleaned versions were used only for cloud database upload.
+- These changes reflect learning and adaptation to real-world cloud database environments.